Parent Guide Chapter 3

 The example below shows CC's specific cycle structure.
 If you're using a different program, the era-by-year framework will look similar โ different programs break the eras up slightly differently and emphasize different memory work, but the three-cycle pattern is broadly shared.

-๐ก Key insight: It does not matter which year your student starts with.
-The years do not build on each other โ they are parallel tracks through different content.
-A student starting in Year 2 will not be "behind."
+๐ก Key insight: It does not matter which sequence your student starts with.
+The sequences do not build on each other โ they are parallel tracks through different content.
+A student starting in Sequence B will not be "behind."

 ๐ Remember: Math facts and the 160-event Timeline song are the same every single year.
 Your student will hear them for years.
 These are the subjects that really benefit from long-term repetition.